Rockets hit south Beirut after Hezbollah vows Syria victory

 Syria's government will "in principle" attend the talks tentatively set for June in Geneva and believes it will be an opportunity to resolve the crisis, Syrian Foreign Minister Walid al-Moualem said during a visit to Baghdad on Sunday.

-But in an apparent rebuff of Western calls for Assad to cede power as part of any deal on a political transition, Moualem said: "No power on earth can decide on the future of Syria.
+But in an apparent rebuff of Western calls for President Bashar al-Assad to cede power as part of any deal on transition, Moualem said: "No power on earth can decide on the future of Syria.
 Only the Syrian people have the right to do so."

 The U.S. and Russian foreign ministers, striving to refloat a plan for a political transition in Syria, were due to meet in Paris on Monday to work out the details.